TOTAL SOLAR ECLIPSE AUSTRALIA 2023

 Flights from San Francisco or Los Angeles to Melbourne take about 16 hours.

 Flights from Melbourne to Broome are via Perth and take about 7.5 hours.
 So it may be good for an overnight stay in Melbourne before proceeding to Broome.
-Michelle Weller of Future Travel will advise as the time comes closer for flight booking.
+Sandy Polley of Direct Travel will advise as the time comes closer for flight booking.

 PAYMENT SCHEDULE AND CANCELLATION FEES